oreilles/polars-st/README.md

 ## About Polars

 This project is not affiliated with Polars.
-The design language was made very close to that of Polars because I found it amazingly appealing and liked the challenge of adding geographic meaning to it, and to also hilight the fact that this project is an exclusive extension to Polars.
+The design language was made very close to that of Polars because I found it amazingly appealing and liked the challenge of adding geographic meaning to it, and to also highlight the fact that this project is an exclusive extension to Polars.

 ## About GEOS